neondatabase/website/content/docs/guides/read-replica-data-analysis.md

 2. Select the branch where your database resides.
 3. Click **Add Read Replica**.
 4. On the **Add new copmpute** dialog, select **Read replica** as the **Compute type**.
 5. Specify the **Compute size settings**.
 You can configure a fixed size compute with a specific amount of vCPU and RAM (the default) or enable autoscaling by configuring a minimum and maximum compute size using the slider.
-You can also configure a **Scale to zero time** setting, which is the amount of idle time after which a compute suspends due to inactivity.
-The default setting is 5 minutes.
+You can also configure a **Scale to zero** setting, which determines whether a compute suspends due to inactivity after 5 minutes.
    <Admonition type="note">
    The compute size configuration determines the processing power of your database.
    </Admonition>